Things to see and do - Dublin

 Fishamble Street IRL - Dublin D2

 Overlooking Christ Church Cathedral, Harding Hotel is located beside Dublin’s Temple Bar district.
 It offers spacious rooms with free Wi-Fi, a bistro-style restaurant and a lively bar.
-The en suite rooms at the Harding are decorated in warm colours ..
+All rooms at the Harding are en-suite, fully air-conditioned for..

 Leisure activities Dublin